 The organisation reserves the right to modify the course and the locations of the First Aid and refreshment posts, at any moment and without warning.
-In the case of really bad weather (strong wind with serious amounts of rain and snow, strong risk of a storm, etc) the course can be modified, the start can be delayed or in extreme cases the event may be cancelled.
+In the case of really bad weather (strong wind, rain and snow, strong risk of a storm, etc) the course can be modified, the start can be delayed or in extreme cases the event may be cancelled.

 In the case of bad weather conditions, and for reasons of safety, the organisation reserves the right to cancel and/or to stop the event underway, even to modify the time limits and/ or course.

 Cancellation, postponement or modification to the race due to Force Majure such as bad weather opens no right to enrolment reimbursement.

 Any decision will be taken by a jury bringing together at least the race director, the organiser and the coordinator responsible for safety as well as any person competent in the eye of the President of the Organisation Committee.

-Personal Liability: The organiser has taken out a personal liability insurance policy for the duration of the event.
-This personal liability insurance guarantees the financial consequences of its responsibility, of that of its officials and its participants.
+Personal Liability: The organiser has taken out 3rd party liability insurance policy for the duration of the event.

-Personal Accident: It is recommended that each competitor should be in possession of an individual accident insurance to cover yourself in case of personal injury, howsoever caused.
+Personal Accident: It is suggested that each competitor should be in possession of an individual accident insurance to cover yourself in case of personal injury, howsoever caused.
 Such an insurance should be taken out with any organisation chosen by the competitor